|

 participation in the weekly and other celebrations is their work in the factory.
 Some factory owners or employers would call

-their workers to work even on Sundays and holidays.
 Another intervening factor is the ongoing crackdown on undocumented migrant workers.
 One can imagine how a

 mechanized embroidery factory ceased to be a centre for Bible Study after it was raided by immigration officials.
 Consequently,